rstootalow/Liri-node-app/README.md

 This a Language Interpretation and Recognition Interface application using Node.js.

 # Overview
 Since this is a CLI(Command Line) application, there will be no reference or links to any external html pages or cascading stylesheets.
 The application itself makes use of a few different Node packages via [NPMjs](https://www.npmjs.com/).
-The full list of installed packages can be found [here](https://github.com/rstootalow/Liri-node-app/blob/master/package.json)
+The full list of installed packages can be found [here](https://github.com/rstootalow/Liri-node-app/blob/master/package.json).
+A more granular look in to those npm packages can be found below.

-##
+## NPM Packages

-1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-2. Make a new GitHub repository called liri-node-app and clone it to your computer.

-3. To retrieve the data that will power this app, you'll need to send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
-You'll find these Node packages crucial for your assignment.
+1. [Axios](https://www.npmjs.com/package/axios): This package was installed to be able to leverage various APIs by making http requests directly from Node.js.
+  1. <p><code>npm install axios</code></p>

+2. [Dotenv](https://www.npmjs.com/package/dotenv): This package was used to store variables of api keys and passwords that I would like to keep private as I publish my project on GitHub pages, while still having access to the APIs I used in this project.

+3. [Moment](https://www.npmjs.com/package/moment): This package was used to convert dates and times from Axios responses in to more readable formats.

+4. [Node-Spotify-Api](https://www.npmjs.com/package/node-spotify-api): A library of the various API calls users can make to the Spotify API.

    * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)